 Manage access to billing information for Azure

-All except EA customers can grant access to Azure billing information by assigning one of the following user roles to members of your team:
+Account administrator can grant others access to Azure billing information by assigning one of the following roles on a subscription in their account.

 - Service Administrator

-To assign roles, see Manage access using RBAC and the Azure portal.
+To assign roles, see Assign Azure roles using the Azure portal.

 Allow users to download invoices

-After you assign the appropriate roles to members of your team, the Account Administrator must turn on access to download invoices in the Azure portal.
+After an Account administrator has assigned the appropriate roles to other users, they must turn on access to download invoices in the Azure portal.
 Invoices older than December 2016 are available only to the Account Administrator.